Greater Toronto, ON Banner

 Based on Mortgage Sandbox Analysis, Toronto is at moderate risk of a significant market correction.
 Here are some key considerations.

-1. Market Balance: The market is balanced, and the number of months of inventory is consistent with last year.
+1. Market Balance: The detached house market is balanced, and months of inventory are consistent with last year.
+The condo apartment market is also balanced with inventory consistent with last year.

 4. Buyer Pool: Toronto is a large property market with a substantial number of potential buyers.
 Sellers should still be able to find interested buyers even in a slow market.